compomics/cellmissy/README.md

 ## Usage
 See the [manual](supportFiles/CellMissy_Manual_1.0.3.pdf) for further information on how to use the tool.
-This manual version of *CellMissy* focuses on wound healing data from scratch assay or cell zone exclusion assays of different types.
+This manual version of *CellMissy v1.0.3* focuses on wound healing data from scratch assay or cell zone exclusion assays of different types.

 [Go to top of page](#cellmissy)